 The township transitioned to State Government management on 1 January 2017 and continues to provide essential services to over 700 community members, pastoralists, business operators and Government employees living in the Northern Flinders Ranges.
 It is a well-planned and laid out town, with footpaths, sealed and kerbed roads, and street lighting.

-As part of the Leigh Creek township transition, the Leigh Creek aerodrome is now operated and managed by the OCA.
-The aerodrome is well equipped with multiple navigation aids, 24/7 access for emergency and private use and refuelling services (available via self-serve bowswers).
+The significant amenity includes an Olympic-sized swimming pool, sprung floor stadium, grassed recreational areas, and an all-weather airport equipped with two runways and multiple navigation aids.
+As part of the transition, the Leigh Creek Airport is now operated and managed by the OCA.
+It is available for 24/7 access for emergency and private use, with refuelling services (via the self-serve bowsers).
 Landing fees for the aerodrome are: $15.00 per tonne (minimum $20.00); helicopter $20.00 flagfall.
 Full details on charge rates can be downloaded here.

 Leigh Creek is still a township in transition toward becoming a vibrant, self-sustaining town.
 Click here for the latest updates.